arimolzer/ipstack-finder/README.md

 composer require arimolzer/ipstack-finder
 ```

-The package will be immediately available thanks to Laravel auto discovery
+The package will be immediately available thanks to Laravel auto discovery.

+## Configuration

 Before making any requests however, you'll need to provide an [ipstack.com](https://ipstack.com) API key.
 You can sign up for a free key [on their website](https://ipstack.com/product).